User Experience // User Interface

 I wanted to create a click through prototype so I thought this would be a good opportunity to try out Figma.
 Up to this point we had used Sketch exclusively and made use of Sketch and Invision Design System Manager.
 Figma can import Sketch files so I thought I’d try it’s prototyping capability.

-The prototype was really useful for exposing some issues and bringing up a lot of questions regarding alternate ways of doing tasks.
-So in the end I think this was a really good exercise and the fact I was able to do it so fast was great, it meant we could validate the ideas early.
+The prototype was really useful for exposing some issues and bringing up questions regarding alternate ways of completing tasks.
+We would need to test different ways with users.
+Being able to build this so fast meant we could validate the ideas early.

 Making Engage a stand alone app allowed customers to use it without signing up to the full Qurate Hub suite, opening it up to a potential new user base.

-I plan to A/B alternate design patterns as several questions remain, such as do users prefer to see their interactions sorted by type e.g. mentions, by social platform e.g. Twitter or by their individual social accounts.
-Creating the prototype really helped to expose a lot of these questions.
+I plan to A/B alternate design patterns as several questions remain, such as do users prefer to see their interactions sorted by type or by their social accounts?
+Creating the prototype really helped to highlight areas we could optimise.